ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/05-design-ideation.md

 <br>

 ## Chosen Design Idea
-As a team, we decided to move forward with something resembling "blank".
-We picked this option because ...
+As a team, we decided to move forward with something resembling a bit of each good idea we had from all of our designs.
+We decided to make our design ideas in isolation, so that our individual ideas would shine through, and then as a team we could pick what we liked best from each one.
+For example, we picked the name "Garden Buddy" as it was the catchiest name that we came up with through our individual design ideation process.
+Overall, our final design will mirror a bit of each, and will most likely continue to evolve as our project progresses.